Operations with UAS/Drones - Specific Category

-The ‘specific’ category includes UAS operations with an average risk that cannot be performed in an open category.
+The ‘specific’ category includes medium risk UAS operations that cannot be conducted in the open category.

-Prior to the conduct of air operations in a specific category with UAS, an operator registered in Spain must apply for and obtain an operational authorisation issued by the Agencia Estatal de Seguridad Aérea (hereinafter AESA) or submit a declaration for an operation that complies with a standard scenario.
+Before carrying out air operations in a specific category with UAS, it is necessary for an operator registered in Spain to apply for and obtain an operational authorisation issued by the Spanish Aviation Safety Agency (hereinafter AESA)or to submit a declaration regarding an operation that complies with a standard scenario.

-An operational authorisation or declaration shall not be required for UAS operators holding a light UAS (LUC) operator certificate.
+An operational authorisation or declaration shall not be required from UAS operators holding a Light UAS Operator Certificate (LUC).

-To declare or apply for authorisation or LUC in specific category, you must first enter UAS in the UAS operator profile.
-This list is not the registration of certified UAS.
-The following is an explanatory video on the subject:
+To declare or apply for authorisation or LUC in a specific category, you must first enter the UAS in the UAS operator profile.
+This listing is not the record of certified UAS.
+Below is an explanatory video about it:

 A standard scenario is a type of UAS operation within the ‘specific’ category, for which a precise list of mitigation measures has been determined.

-The UAS operator, registered in Spain, may submit to AESA an operational declaration in accordance with a standard scenario if its operation can accommodate any of the published standard scenarios.
+The UAS operator, registered in Spain, may submit to AESA an operational declaration in accordance with a standard scenario if its operation can be accommodated to any of the published standard scenarios.

 From 1 January 2024, UAS operators may submit declarations in accordance with the European standard scenarios set out in Commission Implementing Regulation (EU) 2019/947.